mlanders4/IntroEmailApplication/README.md

 4. Navigate to `Program.cs` and modify the *name*, *email address*, *username*, and *password* (there are `TODO` comments showing you where to update the code).

+5. Right-click on the `IntroEmailApplication.csproj` file, select *Visual Nuget: Manage Packages*, and install the *MailKit* package.

-5. Run the program by opening a terminal instance in the `IntroEmailApplication/IntroEmailApplication` directory and running the following command:
+6. Run the program by opening a terminal instance in the `IntroEmailApplication/IntroEmailApplication` directory and running the following command:

     ```bash
     dotnet run